edoyango/personal-webpage/src/worknotes/content.en/docs/manual-vec.md

 OVERALL_GEOMEAN                            +0.0077    +0.0080           0           0           0           0
 ```

-which shows that at worst, the manually vectorized code is approx. 2% slower than the automatically vectorized loop.
+which shows that at worst, the manually vectorized code is approx. 2% slower than the automatically vectorized loop and
+none of the differences are statistically significant.

 ### Performance of the SINGLE PRECISION manually vectorized ABC function with 256-bit vectors (AVX instructions)